BAYSIDE PIRATES GIRLS FUTSAL

 Head Coach, Mark Georgeson; Assistant Coach, Krystal McCluskey; Team Manager Elaine Ascott; Assistant Team Manager, Dino Josefski.

-The next training session for the Junior Girls is at 10am on Saturday October 7 at Cheltenham.
-The Bayside League kicks off on Friday October 13.
-New players are welcome!!
+The next training session for the Junior Girls is at 9am on Saturday November 4 at Cheltenham.
+The Bayside League has already started, but New players are welcome!!

 2017 CRAIG FOSTER CHAMPIONS!